namoscato/action-tinify/README.md

 ## Features

-- filters PNG and JPEG files in a commit or pull request
+- filters PNG, JPEG, and WebP files in a commit or pull request
 - optionally scales images proportionally
 - sets Exif metadata to prevent duplicate compressions
 - pushes commit with compression metrics